cheesestraws/airtalk-rdev/README.md

 # Credits

+John-Robert La Porta provided an awesome icon which makes this software look far more professional than it deserves.

 This code owes a lot to the example code provided by Apple DTS back in the day: my best wishes to them, whatever they are doing now.